boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    *  L2VPN/L3VPN service instances for logical separation:

-      This realization model of transport for 5G slices assumes Layer-3 delivery for midhaul and backhaul transport connections, and a Layer 2 or Layer 3 for
+      This realization model of transport for 5G slices assumes Layer 3 delivery for midhaul and backhaul transport connections, and a Layer 2 or Layer 3 for
       fronthaul connections. eCPRI supports both delivery models.
 L2VPN/L3VPN service instances might be